 Besides flagging an email for yourself as a reminder, you can also set a flag for your recipient if you need a swift reply or want to mark your message as important.

-Flag your emails in just a couple of steps:
+How to flag your Outlook emails in just a couple of steps:

 1.Before you hit the Send button, click on the Tags button in the Messages tab.